superloopnetwork/superloop/README.md

 * 14400 seconds = 4 hours

-For this example, I've narrowed down to 5 second to speed things up so you'll have an idea of how it works.
+For the sake of this example, I've narrowed down to 5 second to speed things up so you'll have an idea of how it works.